appserver-io/docs/03.tutorials/02.running-grav-cms-in-an-appserver-io-docker-container/docs.md

         - tutorials
 ---

-Running GRAV CMS on our appserver.io Docker container provides some advantages because some of the requirements that usually needs manual tweaks will be already set-up for you, like
+Running [GRAV CMS](https://getgrav.org/) on our appserver.io Docker container provides some advantages because some of the requirements that usually needs manual tweaks will be already set-up for you, like

 * URL rewriting
 * SSL support
-* CRON configuration as part of the application sources

 So installing GRAV CMS in an appserver.io Docker container needs basically five steps.

+> BTW: appserver.io website and documentation page run's on GRAV CMS.
+THANKS GRAV CMS team!!!

 ### Step 1: Docker Installation